Form 843 Explained: How to Claim a Refund or Penalty Abatement

 • Decision: 3 to 6 months in most cases, sometimes longer

-• Denial: The IRS sends you a notice explaining the reason, with appeal rights
+• Denial: the IRS sends a notice explaining the reason, with appeal rights

 If your claim is denied, you generally have 2 years from the date of the denial to file a refund suit in U.S. District Court or the Court of Federal Claims.
 Most taxpayers do not litigate Form 843 denials, but the option exists if the amount at stake justifies the cost.

-• Skipping the reasonable cause narrative on Line 7: the IRS treats an unsupported claim as a non-claim
+• Skipping the explanation on Line 8.
+The IRS treats an unsupported claim as a non-claim.

-• Filing past the statute of limitations: 3 years from filing or 2 years from payment, whichever is later
+• Filing past the statute of limitations.
+The general rule is 3 years from the filing date or 2 years from the payment date, whichever is later.

-• Forgetting to attach the IRS notice copy: speeds processing dramatically when included
+• Forgetting to attach the IRS notice copy.
+Including it speeds processing.

-• E-filing: Form 843 cannot be e-filed; if you try, the claim does not exist for IRS purposes
+• Trying to e-file.
+Form 843 cannot be e-filed.
+If you try, the claim does not exist for IRS purposes.

 Frequently Asked Questions About Form 843